letientai299/read-sicp/ch01/readme.md

 - Means of **combination**
 - Means of **abstraction**: compound elements can be named and used as units.

 Footnote 4 is eye-opening: number is not so _simple_.
-It's, in fact, one of a trickiest and confusing aspect of any programming language.
+It's, in fact, one of the trickiest and confusing aspect of any programming language.

 - Is $2$ same or different with $2.0$?